 "Mommy needs a new coat, Daddy.
 Make sure you buy her one tomorrow," Mary told me at midnight before she closed her reddened eyes and crumpled herself next to me.

 When Mary fell asleep, I was all alone.
-At night, the large window on the opposite side of the room that looked into the parking lot became a mirror reflecting the drab waiting area.
+At night, the large window on the opposite side of the room looking into the parking lot became a mirror reflecting the drab waiting area.
 In it, I could see all the room's varied faces.

 In the window's reflection, I noticed a scrawny, middle-aged Asian woman looking at me from the most distant corner of the room.
-She was in a worn, tan trench coat that could be mistaken for a beggar's.
+She was in a worn, tan trench coat easily mistaken for a beggar's.

 "Are you Korean?" she asked in broken English from across the room when I looked at her.